ManuGithubSteam/LinJarK/INSTALL.md

 Now navigate to you HOME there sould be an .sbm file.
 Import it.

-Tick the box: "Adapt base model....."
+Tick the box: "Adapt base model using training samples"

 NOTE: Be aware that training and computing the model can take many hours (5-12 hours and more!!!) dependent on CPU and RAM.